Carer’s Allowance is the main benefit for carers. If you are looking after someone for 35 hours a week or more, you may be eligible.

 England, Wales and Scotland

 - Visit www.gov.uk/carers-allowance/how-to-claim to apply online or download a claim form.
-You can save your online claim so you don’t have to complete it all in one go.
 On the online claim form the person you are caring for no longer has to sign their consent – see note below for more information.

 Note: On the online claim form the person you are caring for no longer has to sign their consent.
 Instead, there is a disclaimer section where you declare that you have made/will make the person you are caring for aware of the potential consequences to their benefits (see the section ‘the income of the person you care for’).
 A notification will still be sent to the person you are caring for informing them that a CA claim has been made and the impact this may have on their benefits.
 Contact the Carers UK Adviceline if you need further advice.